okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/single-logout/main/index.md

 SLO is especially useful in scenarios where users share computers or use public kiosks.
 A user may sign in to a computer portal, and then open multiple apps.
 The user sign-in process for each app happens behind the scenes.

-In a perfect world, when the user wants to sign out, they should sign out of every app to keep the next user from accessing their information.
+Ideally, when the user wants to sign out, they should sign out of every app to keep the next user from accessing their information.
 But, most users don’t do that.
 SLO logs the user out of everything at once.

 ### Single Logout diagram